Lodestars quilt pattern

 Difficulty: Advanced Intermediate to Advanced

 A Lodestar is a guiding star, a shining example, or someone to look up to.
-Each of the blocks in this quilt is named after an inspirational woman from history who fought for justice, equality, or better treatment for themselves and others, whether it was for women’s rights, minority rights, LGBTQ+ rights, or others.
+Each of the blocks in this quilt is named after an inspirational woman from history who fought for justice, equality, or better treatment for themselves and others, whether it was for women’s rights, marginalized people’s rights, LGBTQ+ rights, or others.
 If you’d like to learn more about each of these women, follow along on my blog or on Instagram (@CrispyKristin) from 2020 to 2021 as I post about one woman and her block each week.

 There are 104 different 5″ foundation paper-pieced blocks in this quilt, and they are all tied together by the same center star.
 The blocks range in difficulty from advanced intermediate to advanced.
 All of the foundation pieces for each block fit on one sheet of paper, and all the foundation pages are in one easy-to-print letter-sized PDF.
 The pattern assumes that you know how to do foundation paper piecing, but tips and tricks for reducing fabric waste and improving accuracy are inside.